BELLA ROBINSON BIO

 Bella Robinson is a sex worker’s rights activist who has worked in the sex industry for over thirty years.
 She founded the Rhode Island Chapter of Call Off Your Old Tired Ethics (COYOTE RI) in 2009 and has served as the executive director since.
 As the director of COYOTE RI, Bella looks to build and strengthen support networks for sex workers in Rhode Island and she works in close collaboration with activists nationwide.
 Bella is a strong proponent of centering the voices of sex workers in policies that affect our population.
 In the late 90’s she was formerly incarcerated for five years at Lowell Correctional Institute in Florida, and during incarceration experienced sexual assault at the hands of the state.
 It is with this perspective that she advocates for sex worker rights as a solution to policies that seek carceral redress for sex trafficking crimes.
 Her personal experiences with the criminal justice system over the past four decades give her unparalleled expertise in the areas of sex trafficking and sex worker rights.

 Bella serves as a board member of the Erotic Service Providers Union (ESPU), a California based non-profit supporting the decriminalization of prostitution.
 ESPU envisions sex workers gaining agency through the model of industrial organizing for legal, occupational, social and economic rights.
-Bella also serves as a board member and secretary of The Erotic Service Providers Union Legal, Education and Research Project (ESPLERP), a diverse community-based erotic service provider-led group which seeks to empower the erotic community and advances sexual privacy rights through legal advocacy, education, and research.
+From 2010 to 2018, Bella also serves as a board member and secretary of The Erotic Service Providers Union Legal, Education and Research Project (ESPLERP), a diverse community-based erotic service provider-led group which seeks to empower the erotic community and advances sexual privacy rights through legal advocacy, education, and research.
 In our legal advocacy, we seek to create change through a combination of impact litigation, policy statements, and voicing our concerns for our community in political arenas.
 Through educational training and outreach, we will empower and capacity builds to address discrimination of erotic service providers and the greater erotic community.
 Lastly, we strive to archive and rate much of the research which has been done by and of the sex worker community, and build on this history with research which seeks to be increasingly inclusive, respectful, and ultimately, relevant to the erotic service providers and the larger erotic community.

 Bella is also on the advisory committee of the Sex Worker Outreach Project Behind Bars (SWOP Behind Bars), an organization that supports incarcerated sex workers.
 With SWOP Behind bars, Bella works to send over 1,000 incarcerated sex workers a newsletter every month.
-Incarcerated sex workers are also supported through a pen pal programs, a book program and 6 paralegal correspondence courses every year.
+Incarcerated sex workers are also supported through pen pal programs, a book program and 6 paralegal correspondence courses every year.
 SWOP Behind Bars and COYOTE also act as case managers and help those being released to access reentry services.
 Most importantly, Bella works to create community among sex workers and advocate for their collective rights.

 Through COYOTE, Bella also networks with several other sex worker rights organizations nationally and internationally.
 Through these networks, she is able to rally around people within the sex workers community who have been victims of physical violence as well as state-sponsored violence.
 Bella has worked to support many youths who have engaged in survival sex and the criminal justice system refused to acknowledge their status as a domestic sex trafficking victim.
 Bella works with activists from other organization to educate public defenders offices county by county, so they better understand how to best defend people with prostitution-related charges.